 How to determine if you need a solicitor

 There are many types of legal issues for which you might require a solicitor's advice.
-You might consider instructing a solicitor if you have been injured in an accident, if you think you have been wrongfully dismissed from your job, if you are considering starting up a business etc.
+You might consider instructing a solicitor if you have a shareholders dispute, if you are in need of company document drafting, if you are considering starting up a business etc.

-Solicitors can help you with legal problems after they come up, for example after a car accident, but in other instances consulting a solicitor before a legal issue arises can help you anticipate and prevent serious legal problems.
+Solicitors can help you with legal problems after they come up, for example after discovering Directors Misconduct, but in other instances consulting a solicitor before a legal issue arises can help you anticipate and prevent serious legal problems.

 Common situations requiring a solicitor